mdwelker10/Minecraft-Strongholds-Calculator/README.md

 - Currently there is no method to prevent calculation errors if the angle is calculated wrong due to the Stronghold snapping to a different location.
 In rare cases this can lead to two calculated coordinate positions having the Eye of Ender point to the same Stronghold.

-- This is program is my first Swing GUI project and first project of this kind so sorry if the code is a little messy.
-  Please report any issues / bugs to me on discord at Trashpanda#6664 and I will try to fix them in a timely manner but cannot promise a deadline if it is during a school semeseter.
+  Please report any issues / bugs to me on discord (user: trashpanda70)